-- The Maximum Length does not include any elbows. - The use of a PVC or polypropylene concentric termination counts as 5 linear feet (1.5 m) of vent.
+- The Maximum Length does not include any elbows. - If using a concentric termination as shown on page 46, count this as 5 linear feet (1.5 m) of vent.

-7.4 Terminating the Vent
+6.4 Terminating the Vent

 Before installing the boiler, determine what type of vent termination is appropriate for the installation location and situation.
-The subsections that follow describe some typical venting configurations, but do not include all possible options.
+The subsections that follow describe some typical venting configurations.